chrispap95/radiationDamage/README.md

-Radiation Damage Recovery Project UMD
+#UMD Radiation Damage Recovery Project

+##Current Status
 The project contains scripts/data/results only for measurements with the alpha source for now.
 Most of the code has been written by Geng-Yuan Jeng.